theRTB/ForzaShiftTone/README.md

 - It is unknown whether the Data Out functions on the consoles at all

 ## Current release
+**ForzaShiftTone.vbs**: to launch the application (Preferred)
+**ForzaShiftTone.bat**: to launch the application with an additional commandline window that shows debug information

 Changes:
 - Removed zipped PyInstaller executables; they are considered a virus to due over-zealous machine-learning detection algorithms.